geodynamics/aspect/cookbooks/continental_extension/doc/continental_extension.md

 continental breakup due to the lack of an upwelling asthenosphere layer.
-Indeed, numerical studies that examine continental breakup, rather than just the initial stages of continental extension, include an asthenospheric layer or modified basal boundary conditions (e.g. Winkler boundary condition (Brune et al. 2014, for example)) as temperature variations associated with lithospheric thinning exert a first-order influence on the deformation patterns.
+Indeed, numerical studies that examine continental breakup, rather than just the initial stages of continental extension, include an asthenospheric layer or modified basal boundary conditions (e.g. Winkler boundary condition in {cite}`Bru14` for example) as temperature variations associated with lithospheric thinning exert a first-order influence on the deformation patterns.
 As noted below, numerous additional parameters may also affect the temporal evolution of deformation patterns.